ikhondker/anypo/docs/tenant/anypo-tenant-todo-20240922.md

 # 33. TODO
 -------------------------------------------------------------------------------------------------
 http://demo1.localhost:8000/payments recept/ ovoce not found 404 after create

+123. po requster functional decision. whether show it or not
 123. pr created by is empty
 x123. search pr/po on top
 x119. **search PO/PO by Number